learningequality/kolibri/docs/backend_architecture/plugins.rst

 Enabling and disabling plugins
 ------------------------------

-Non-core plugins can be enabled or disabled using the ``kolibri plugin`` command.
+Non-core plugins can be enabled or disabled using the ``kolibri plugin`` commands.

 .. automodule:: kolibri.plugins.registry